Pain & IC

 - Place a cold pack, heating pad or hot water bottle directly on the perineum.
 Experiment to see whether cold or heat works best for you.
-Women place in area between the anus and vagina; men in area between the anus and base of penis.
+Women place in the area between the anus and vagina; men in the area between the anus and base of penis.

 - Take a warm sitz bath, with or without Epsom salts.
 Draw a small amount of water into the bathtub or use a plastic sitz bath (available at drug stores), which fits over the toilet.